-When uncertainty isn’t taken into consideration, then the bigger the uncertainty, the greater are the odds of passing failures and failing passes.
+When Uncertainty of Measurement isn’t taken into consideration, then the bigger the uncertainty, the greater are the odds of passing failures and failing passes.
 So that the uncertainty is linked to the amount of confidence.
 There’s uncertainty related to every test and calibration.

 The uncertainty is most likely somewhat greater.
 Whereas it designates a general concept, its quantitative measure is called standard uncertainty.
 Each is connected with its very own independent uncertainty, which must be used in conjunction with the others mathematically in a sense that allows estimating the uncertainty of the general measurement.

 Many different kinds of measurements are created in physics.
 It’s crucial, to be honest when reporting a measurement, so it does not seem to be more accurate than the equipment used to create the measurement allows.
 It’s perfectly possible to bring a measurement accurately and erroneously!
 Force measurement utilizing a strain gauge transducer isn’t direct.